-There has been a significant increase in the use of the internet as a tool for disseminating information, and many investors obtain information regarding ETFs on ETF websites.331 Rule 6c-11 therefore will require ETFs to disclose certain information on their websites as a condition to the rule.332 The website disclosure requirements are designed to provide investors with key metrics to evaluate their investment and trading decisions in a format that is easily accessible and frequently updated.
+There has been a significant increase in the use of the internet as a tool for disseminating information, and many investors obtain information regarding ETFs on ETF websites.
+Rule 6c-11 therefore will require ETFs to disclose certain information on their websites as a condition to the rule.
+The website disclosure requirements are designed to provide investors with key metrics to evaluate their investment and trading decisions in a format that is easily accessible and frequently updated.

-Specifically, under rule 6c-11 the following information must be disclosed publicly and prominently on the ETF's website:333
+Specifically, under rule 6c-11 the following information must be disclosed publicly and prominently on the ETF's website:

-- NAV per share, market price, and premium or discount, each as of the end of the prior business day; - A table and chart showing the number of days the ETF's shares traded at a premium or discount during the most recently completed calendar year and calendar quarters of the current year;334
+- NAV per share, market price, and premium or discount, each as of the end of the prior business day; - A table and chart showing the number of days the ETF's shares traded at a premium or discount during the most recently completed calendar year and calendar quarters of the current year; - For ETFs whose premium or discount was greater than 2% for more than seven